Free The SecOps Group CAP Exam Actual Questions

 Other certification materials providers often include outdated or removed questions by The SecOps Group in their The SecOps Group CAP exam.
 These outdated questions lead to customers failing their The SecOps Group Certified AppSec Practitioner Exam exam.
 In contrast, we ensure our questions bank includes only precise and up-to-date questions, guaranteeing their presence in your actual exam.
 Our main priority is your success in the The SecOps Group CAP exam, not profiting from selling obsolete exam questions in PDF or Online Practice Test.

-The correct answer is A, aligning with the CAP syllabus under 'Insecure Direct Object Reference (IDOR)' and 'OWASP Top 10 (A04:2021 - Insecure Design).'
+The correct answer is B, aligning with the CAP syllabus under 'TLS Configuration' and 'Certificate Management.'

 The following request is vulnerable to Cross-Site Request Forgery vulnerability.